Katherine Hampshire

 Police Law

-Katherine regularly represents police forces in misconduct hearings and gross incompetence meetings and advises on misconduct and gross incompetence.
+Katherine regularly represents police forces in misconduct hearings and gross incompetence meetings, and advises on misconduct and gross incompetence.
+The forces for which she acts comment in particular on Katherine’s effective skills in examination in chief and cross-examination, and her ability to put police witnesses at ease in “very difficult & tense” environments.

 Employment

-Katherine appears in preliminary and final hearings across the range of employment litigation, including discrimination, TUPE transfers, and unfair dismissals.
+Katherine appears in preliminary and final hearings across the range of employment litigation.
 She accepts instructions for both Claimants and Respondents, and regularly appears opposite barristers who far exceed her years of call.

 Business and Specialist Crime